sourceryinstitute/smart-pointers/README.md

 1. Extends Smart Pointer's `sp_smart_pointer_t` type,
 2. Implements the inherited `free` deferred binding, and
-3. Invokes the inherited `start_reference_count` procedure inside object constructors.
+3. Invokes the inherited `start_count` procedure inside object constructors.

 You can then use intrinsic assignments to copy instances of a `sp_smart_pointer_t` child type, resulting in a [shallow copy] with the advantage that the target will be finalized only when it becomes safe to do so.

 Example
 -------